 Considered as a total package, War for Cybertron has a lot going for it.
 A solid third-person action template, combined with a good variety of characters with varying abilities, would be enough to make a good game.
 But add in the transformation mechanic, slick visual style and online co-op campaign, plus Escalation mode, and you've got a great game.
 It isn't flawless, particularly in mission variety and the overly strict difficulty, but Transformers: War for Cybertron is definitely a title that fans of co-op should check out, particularly those with a fondness for robots that change into spaceships, trucks, tanks, and other cool stuff.

-The Co-Op Experience: CThe Co-Op Experience: Transformers: War for Cybertron features a 3 player co-op campaign where players can take the role of different class transformers to team up as both the Decepticons and Autobots.
+The Co-Op Experience: Until the servers were shut down, Transformers: War for Cybertron featured a 3 player co-op campaign.
+Players can take the role of different class transformers to team up as both the Decepticons and Autobots.
 After you're done there you can hit up the game's 4 player co-op escalation mode where players work together to survive infinite waves of enemies while strategically spending points for weapon upgrades, health and more.

 Co-Optimus game reviews focus on the cooperative experience of a game, our final score graphic represents this experience along with an average score for the game overall.
 For an explanation of our scores please check our Review Score Explanation Guide.